cozziekuns/Celes/_posts/2018-09-23-what-is-lean.md

 dora.
 It felt even safer because I had a toitsu in my hand, and toimen had discarded one early, leaving tanki as the only option.
-Had I stopped to think about how dangerous (value wise) xia is from the context of this board, or noticed that 8s was basically a 100% safe, I would have never played it.
+Had I stopped to think about how dangerous (value wise) xia is from the context of this board, or noticed that 8s was basically a 100% safe tile, I would have never played it.

 (As an aside, I personally believe that the "EV-positive" play is almost always also the lazy one.
 Lazy doesn't mean that the play is necessarily bad; it just means that,